diggajupadhyay/ez-yt-dlp/README.md

 # ez-yt-dlp

-This project, because I am tired of scratching wiki for an argument to pass when downloading video/audio from [yt-dlp](https://github.com/yt-dlp/yt-dlp "yt-dlp"), tired of typing same flags over and over again, etc. But, why not aliases?
+This project, because I am tired of scratching wiki for an argument to pass when downloading videos/audios using [yt-dlp](https://github.com/yt-dlp/yt-dlp "yt-dlp"), tired of typing same flags over and over again, etc. But, why not aliases?
 Because, I can't afford to update my `.bash_aliases` everytime I change my OS.
 And, at the end, to feel like I've helped a non tech-savvy friend.

 ## Installation Instruction
 - Download the script to your $HOME/bin directory (make sure it exists):